OctaDist/OctaDist/README.md

 <br/>

-However, there is no program for determining this kind of parameter yet.
-So we present the OctaDist program as a choice for those who are interested in this.
+Octahedral distortion parameters have been being widely used in inorganic chemistry, especially crystallography.
+People in community, mostly chemist, have calculated these parameters for their structures, but not used a certain way to do this.
+Moreover, there is no software for determining this kind of parameter yet.
+Therefore, we present the OctaDist program as a choice for those who are interested in this.

 #### Calculation of ![](https://latex.codecogs.com/svg.Latex?%5CDelta) and ![](https://latex.codecogs.com/svg.Latex?%5CSigma) Parameters